zxopink/TgenRemoter/README.md

 once a user types another user's code, the server will make a new room for both clients and exchange the packets between the two.
 note that a server can host multiple rooms.

-*The server is a dedicated server
+* The server is a dedicated server
-*it accepts incoming client
+* it accepts incoming client
-*hands incoming clients a connection code
+* hands incoming clients a connection code
-*pairs two clients into a room
+* pairs two clients into a room
-*and manages the communication between the clients.
+* and manages the communication between the clients.

 client side
 --------------------------------------------------------------------------------------------------------------------------------

 The client side is a bit more complicated as it includes both a network layer and a GUI layer with several different windows.

-`Menu Window`:
+`Menu Window:`
 The menu is the first window to pop up when a client opens the app, this window will only open if the client manages to open the main server to aquire a connection code.
 The menu offers multiple setting options:
 	`Accept sent files`: using a checkbox you can check whether you want to download files sent by your room partner or decline them.
 	`File target`: If you decide to accept incoming files, you can choose in which folder to drop the incoming files.
-	*The settings are saved in a configurations folder
+	* The settings are saved in a configurations folder

-`Controller Window`:
+`Controller Window:`
 The controller window open once you write in another user's connection code and press the 'Connect' button in the menu.
 This window displays the other user's screen.

 while the controller's cursor is inside the window, every keyboard and mouse input signed in will be sent to the controlled user.

-`Controlled Window`:
+`Controlled Window:`
 The controller menu opens up when when another user who's connected to the dedicated server signs in your connection code and connects.
 This window is small and boardless, it doesn't accept any input from the user except for files to share with the user's partner.

-`File Sharing`:
+`File Sharing:`
 File works in both windows, to share a file the user simply needs to drag and drop the file into the form.
 In case the user's partner has disabled file sharing in the settings, the user will be notified.
-*File sharing also works with folders.
+* File sharing also works with folders.

 notes
 --------------------------------------------------------------------------------------------------------------------------------